Anatomic Pathology Laboratories and Services

 - The resident may review the liver FNAs/core biopsies, by arrangement with the Cytology service.
 (ICS)

-- The resident will present one case per week at the Tuesday unknown conference (total of 4 presentations) on topics of his/her choice.
+- The resident will present one case per week at the Tuesday unknown conference.
+The resident will also present three mini-presentations per week to the attending of the week (5 minutes maximum) on topics of his/her choice.
 (ICS, P, SBP)

-- During the months of October and November, the resident will assist in preparation of specimens (October) and teaching (November) of the GI laboratories for the second year medical students.
+- The resident will assist in preparation of specimens and teaching of the GI laboratories for the second year medical students as allowed during the academic year.
 (ICS)

 - If the resident is interested and qualified, he/she may also facilitate in the GI block for second year medical students.
 To note, the Medical Education office requires special training in advance of this activity.
 The resident will also be expected to evaluate students and to be evaluated by them.